nvpro-samples/vk_raytracing_tutorial_NV/ray_tracing_instances/README.md

 Ray tracing can easily handle having many object instances at once.
 For instance, a top level acceleration structure can have many different instances of a bottom level acceleration structure.
 However, when we have many different objects, we can run into problems with memory allocation.
 Many Vulkan implementations support no more than 4096 allocations, while our current application creates 4 allocations per object (Vertex, Index, and Material), then one for the BLAS.
 That means we are hitting the limit with just above 1000 objects.

-We could modify the code and do clever memory allocation, but we could also use one of the memory allocators available online.
-In this tutorial we will use the [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) (VMA).

-# Helpers

-Download [vk_mem_alloc.h](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/blob/master/src/vk_mem_alloc.h) from GitHub and add this to the `current` folder.

-There is already a variation of the allocator for VMA, which is located under [nvpro-samples](https://github.com/nvpro-samples/shared_sources/tree/master/nvvkpp).
-This allocator has the same simple interface as the `AllocatorDedicated` class in `allocator_dedicated_vkpp.hpp`, but will use VMA for memory management.

 # Many Instances